Spring 2026

 • The Writings of Alexis de Tocqueville

-STUDENT LED by Margot Sellgren
+Student-led by Margot Sellgren

 • Value Investing

 Value investing is one of the most famous and high-impact traditions of investing in stocks.
 It combines deep research, long-term thinking, and original insights into both real value creation and the psychology of buyers and sellers.
-This group will familiarize students with the main thoughts of value investing's leading proponents -- including Warren Buffett, the most successful stock picker in history.
+This group familiarized students with the main thoughts of value investing's leading proponents -- including Warren Buffett, the most successful stock picker in history.
 Dinner provided each week in the Blue Ridge office.

-Led by Zach Nachlis.
+Student-led by Zach Nachlis

 • Get Married

 Americans have been fiercely debating for more than 50 years whether it matters if people get married.
 A leading voice in that debate is UVA's legendary Professor Brad Wilcox.
-This reading group will focus on his recent and prominent book Get Married, reading parts of it along with thinkers who sharply disagree with him.
+This reading group focused on his recent and prominent book Get Married, reading parts of it along with thinkers who sharply disagree with him.
 Dinner provided each week in the Blue Ridge office.

 Led by Sam Richardson.